rkuo2000/NPCpy/README.md

 # npcpy

-Welcome to `npcpy`, the python library for the NPC Toolkit and the home of the core command-line programs that make up the NPC Shell (`npcsh`).

-`npcpy` is a python framework for building systems with LLMs that can generate text, images, and videos while allowing users to easily integrate data sources in their response handling.
+Welcome to `npcpy`, the python library for the NPC Toolkit that supercharges natural language processing pipelines and agent tooling. `npcpy` is a python framework for building systems with LLMs that can generate text, images, and videos while allowing users to easily integrate data sources in their response handling.

 <p align="center">